shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 - Now you have to tell DNS that `192.168.50.65` = `*.holmlab.org`
 	- Do this by going here: http://192.168.50.65:5353/admin/settings/system and turn on expert mode
 	- Then go to http://192.168.50.65:5353/admin/settings/all and click `Miscellaneous` and then under `misc.dnsmasq_lines` add this: `address=/holmlab.org/192.168.50.65`.
 This is a wildcard DNS entry, so `anything.holmlab.org` works.

-`nano compose.yaml` and re-comment line 19 with the web ui port.

 `sudo docker compose restart`